 |2010||ERNEST RING, MD|

 |2008||NORMAN HERTZER, MD|

 VIVA and LINC have collaborated to develop the Vascular Career Advancement Award to recognize young physicians who show promise as potential leaders in the vascular field.
 Recipients are selected for their dedication to a philosophy of multidisciplinary vascular care and improving the care and outcomes of patients with vascular disease.
 Please join us in the Global Theater on Wednesday, November 7 at 8:05 AM to congratulate this year's recipients of the VCA Award.

-Dr. Sabine Steiner earned her medical degree from the Medical University Vienna, Austria in 2000, where she also completed her training in Internal Medicine and Angiology.
-For her research activity on restenosis and vascular regeneration she received her Venia docendi (habilitation) from the Medical University Vienna in 2006 and held an appointment as Associate Professor at the Division of Angiology since 2012.
-From 2009-2011 she pursued a postdoctoral fellowship at the Ottawa Heart Institute, Canada funded by an Erwin-Schroedinger fellowship of the Austrian Science Fund.
+Dr. Sabine Steiner earned her medical degree from the Medical University Vienna, Austria, in 2000, where she also completed her training in internal medicine and angiology.
+For her research activity on restenosis and vascular regeneration she received her venia docendi (habilitation) from the Medical University Vienna in 2006 and held an appointment as associate professor at the Division of Angiology since 2012.
+From 2009-2011 she pursued a postdoctoral fellowship at the Ottawa Heart Institute, Canada, funded by an Erwin Schrödinger fellowship of the Austrian Science Fund.
 During her stay she also successfully completed a Master of Science in Epidemiology.
-In 2013 she joined the interventional team of Prof. Scheinert at the Department of Angiology, Parkkrankenhaus Leipzig and later at the Medical University Leipzig, Germany, where she deepened her endovascular training in the full range of peripheral vascular interventions.
+In 2013 she joined the interventional team of Prof. Scheinert at the Department of Angiology, Park-Krankenhaus Leipzig and later at the Medical University Leipzig, Germany, where she deepened her endovascular training in the full range of peripheral vascular interventions.
 In 2014 she was appointed senior physician and currently works part-time in Leipzig and Vienna after the birth of her baby boy.

 |2017 - 2018||EHRIN ARMSTRONG, MD & DANIELA BRANZAN, MD|